-These connectors support the provided IDE hard disk ribbon cable.
-After connecting the single end to the board, connect the two plugs at the other end to your hard disk(s).
+These connectors support the provided UltraDMA/66 IDE hard disk ribbon cable.
+Connect the cable's blue connector to the motherboard's primary (recommended) or secondary IDE connector, and then connect the gray connector to your UltraDMA/66 slave device (hard disk drive) and the black connector to your UltraDMA/66 master device.
+It is recommended that non-UltraDMA/66 devices be connected to the secondary IDE connector.
 If you install two hard disks, you must configure the second drive to Slave mode by setting its jumper accordingly.
-Refer to the documentation of your hard disk for the jumper settings.
-BIOS now supports SCSI device or IDE CD-ROM bootup (see "HDD Sequence SCSI/IDE First" & "Boot Sequence" in the BIOS Features Setup of BIOS SETUP) (Pin 20 is removed to prevent inserting in the wrong orientation when using ribbon cables with pin 20 plugged).
+Refer to your hard disk documentation for the jumper settings.
+BIOS now supports specific device bootup (see 4.6 Boot Menu).
+(Pin 20 is removed to prevent inserting in the wrong orientation when using ribbon cables with pin 20 plugged).
+If you have more than two UltraDMA/66 devices, you will need to purchase another UltraDMA/66 cable.